 “You’ve got to wonder what Jesus was like at seventeen.
 They don’t even talk about it in the Bible, he was apparently so awful.”

 Lamott had issues with her seventeen year old son.
-That’s pretty normal, But I guess it’s easy to excuse a kid’s bad behavior and your part in it if Jesus was just as bad.
+That’s pretty normal, But I guess it’s easy to excuse a kid’s bad behavior if Jesus was equally flawed.

 The Los Angeles Times Book Review wrote, these “essays … are howlingly funny mini-sermons, reminding us of what’s important in life… For readers trying to live a kind of faith that’s centered on social justice.”

-She hates George W. Bush and anything connected with him.
-Bush obviously bugged the tar out of her because she uses him as the whipping boy for most social, national, and global ills.
+Published in 2007, Lamott excoriates George W. Bush and anything connected with him.
+Bush obviously bugged the tar out of her because she uses him as her whipping boy for many social, national, and global ills.

 Unexpected in a self-described liberal, Lamott profiles people based on the way they look.
-She met a man dressed in black while hiking and worried that he might have killed someone.
+For example, she met a man dressed in black on a hiking trail and worried that he might have killed someone.
 Because he looked like the type.

 That kind of honesty is refreshing.
-Unless it’s bookended with rants against conservatives, fundamentalists, and people who believe that abortion is wrong.
+Who among us hasn’t had the odd judgmental thought fly across our mind?
+Yet refreshing ends when it’s bookended with rants against conservatives, fundamentalists, and people who believe that abortion is wrong.
+Her writing is amazing, but she and I walk different paths of belief.

 Lamott attempts to justify her two abortions (though she might not read it that way), yet still pens these beautiful words about Jacob’s Ladder, “… in the junction between heaven and earth, between the quick and the dead and the not yet born, the invisible beings here to help, moving to and fro, coming to help others move to and fro.”